qbead/qbeadWebsite/content/main/other_resources.md

 </style>
 <div id="kickstarter">
 <p id="signup-form"><strong>For the SpinWheel:</strong></p>
-<p>You can follow us for updates on the project or support us by donating or purchasing the SpinWheel.</p>
+<p>You can get a SpinWheel for yourself through our online store.</p>
-<a href="https://www.kickstarter.com/projects/spinwheel/the-spinwheel-the-colorful-wearable-programming-kit" class="round-button">Take me to the Kickstarter page!</a>
+<a href="https://store.spinwearables.com/" class="round-button">Take me to the Kickstarter page!</a>
 <p><strong>You can also follow us on:</strong></p>
 <p><strong>[Twitter](https://twitter.com/SpinWearables) and [Instagram](https://instagram.com/spinwearables?igshid=1hk2qphff1j1b)</strong></p>
 </div>